Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • Check the weather.
 One rainy day can wipe out cherry blossom trees (though the scattered pink sakura on the ground is quite pretty).

-• So try to save the most popular cherry blossom sites for the beginning of your trip.
+• Try to save the most popular cherry blossom sites for the beginning of your trip or when sakura is at its peak.

 • Some parks and shrines will have special night events to see cherry blossom trees illuminated.
 Check this website for updated events.